 Native Edinburgh Studio Apartment

 If you are looking for a private stay for you and your family, Native Edinburgh studio apartments are highly recommended.
-It is located near the city centre with easy access to the major attractions in the city like Edinburgh Castle.
+They are located near the city centre and have easy access to the major attractions, like Edinburgh Castle.
 The prices start from £146 per night.

 CoDE Pod – The CoURT

-It is a perfect choice for your stay on budget at the heart of Edinburgh.
-Most of the city’s famous attractions are located near the hostel.
-The prices per night start at £77 per night.
+It is a perfect choice for a budget stay in the heart of Edinburgh.
+Most of the city’s famous attractions are located near the hostel, and the prices start at £77 per night.

 How to move around in Edinburgh?

 In general, Scotland’s city capital attractions can be visited on foot.
-But there are many transportation options according to your preferences including the tram, the taxi, and the city buses.
+However, there are many transportation options, including the tram, the taxi, and the city buses, depending on your preferences.